Golden Globes and Hollywood Foreign Press Association face a backlash: Here's why

-The Golden Globe Awards, which honor both TV and movies, have never had the flash and glamour of the Academy Awards, and for decades that didn't seem to matter.
-For many viewers, the awards were just one more chance to watch dressed-up stars collect shiny trophies and thank their agents.
-But in 2021, the Golden Globes and the Hollywood Foreign Press Association, the group that gives them out, are under fire.
+The annual Golden Globe Awards, which honor both TV and movies, have never had the flash of the Oscars, and for decades that didn't seem to matter.
+For many, the Globes were another chance to see dressed-up stars collect shiny trophies and thank their agents.
+But in 2021, both the Golden Globes and the Hollywood Foreign Press Association, the group that gives them out, are under fire.
 NBC has announced it won't televise the show in 2022, and actor Tom Cruise reportedly has sent back three of his awards.

-Here's a look at the Globes' tangled history and uncertain present and future.
+Here's a look at the Globes' tangled history and uncertain future.
 (We've reached out to the HFPA for comment but haven't yet heard back.)

 What's the controversy?